 Best Traditional Icelandic Food

-Long before Icelandic food was considered cool, this unassuming cafe was unabashedly celebrating tradition.
-From the classic farm-style kjötsúpa (lamb soup, although we recommend trying the rye bread soup as well—it’s part what the heck, part dessert, but all delicious) to herring and plökkfiskur, everything is a throwback to how the island once ate.
-The carrot-cake doppelganger Freyja is a trout brauðterta (savoury sandwich cake) that is retro yet tasty.
-And for those writing their own tales of bravado, there is fermented shark to be washed down with Brennivín—a convenient platter for bragging rights.
+This unassuming cafe has been unabashedly celebrating tradition, long before Icelandic food was considered ‘cool.’
+From the classic kjötsúpa to herring and plokkfiskur, everything is a throwback to how the island once ate.
+For those writing their own tales of bravado, there is fermented shark to be washed down with Brennivín—essential for bragging rights.

-Iceland’s oldest running restaurant, Kaffivagninn’s enviable location by the harbour is best enjoyed on a sunny day, out on the deck, a cold brew in one hand and a mighty slice of brauðterta in the other.
-Portions are very much sailor sized, and the plokkfiskur is a throwback to amma’s place, with one portion enough to feed two full-grown adults.
-Other Icelandic classics like fiskibollur and schnitzel are also on offer.
-The place continues to draw patrons from morning coffees to the popular evening shift, only made better by a slice of their homemade cake.
+Iceland’s oldest running restaurant, Kaffivagninn’s enviable location by the harbour is best enjoyed on a sunny day, out on the deck, a cold one in hand, a mighty slice of brauð tetra in the other.
+Portions are very much sailor sized, and the plokkfiskur is a throwback to Amma’s place.
+Other Icelandic classics like fiskibollur are also on offer.

 Buy subscriptions, t-shirts and more from our shop right here!